-Many consider gyokuro to be the highest-quality Japanese green tea.
-This is, however, a matter of opinion and there are no rules.
+Many consider gyokuro to be the finest Japanese green tea.
+This is, however, a matter of personal preference.

 For gyokuro only the youngest flush leaf is picked.
 Special cultivation techniques are employed to produce a tea that is famous for its rich flavor and pale lemon-green color.

-For high quality gyokuro the leaves are (unlike sencha) aged for about 3 months.
-This aging blends and mellows the flavenoids and other organic compounds to produce a tea that is renowned for its smooth elegant taste.
+For high-quality gyokuro the leaves are (unlike sencha) aged for about 3 months or more.
+This aging process produces a tea that is renowned for its smooth elegant taste.